csstools/postcss-plugins/plugins/postcss-todo-or-die/README.md

 The intention is to get a clear signal when a TODO can be resolved.<br>
 The clearest signal is a hard error.
 It forces you to stop and resolve the issue.

+`@todo-or-die` rules are considered open TODOs while they are true.
+Once they become false they will throw an exception.

 ```pcss
 @todo-or-die if(20 > 16) {
 	.baz {